streamich/nano-css/docs/Installation.md

 The `create()` function accepts an options object with the following keys:

-- `pfx` &mdash; optional, string, prefix to add to all generated class and animation names.
+- `pfx` &mdash; optional, string, prefix to add to all generated class and animation names, defaults to `_`.
 - `h` &mdash; optional, hyperscript function of your virtual DOM library.
 Only necessary if you are using addons that require it.
 - `sh` &mdash; optional, DOM style sheet element, useful when re-hydrating server rendered styles.